Employment Law Solicitors for Ireland

 We’re Here To Help With Your Employment Law Questions

-What is constructive dismissal Ireland?
+What is constructive dismissal in Ireland?

 It occurs where the employee is forced to resign in intolerable workplace circumstances wherein the conduct of the employer has become intolerable and the employee has no alternative but to leave the employment.
 As the resignation was not truly voluntary, it is in effect a termination.